Rope incense: Production

-Authentic Tibetan incense originates either from traditional monastery or medical college/hospital formulation, so Tibetan incense follows a particular lineage which can be traced back to the originator.
-Over the years, Tibetan incense making have been polluted and over commercialized which leads to incense formulation by non-authentic makers.
-This has affected and degenerated the Tibetan incense formulation and making methods to a certain degree, which forms an important part of the unique Tibetan Culture.

-But there are still some in parts of Nepal and Bhutan that produce Tibetan incense in an authentic manner, by using authentic Himalayan herbs and ingredients.
+Authentic Tibetan incense originates from traditional monastery or medical college/hospital formulations, so Tibetan incense follows a particular lineage which can be traced back to a source.
+Over the years, Tibetan incense-making has become polluted and over-commercialized, leading to incense formulation by non-authentic makers.
+This has affected and degenerated the Tibetan incense formulation and making methods to a certain degree, which forms an important part of the unique Tibetan culture.
+However, there are still some in parts of Nepal and Bhutan that produce Tibetan incense in an authentic manner, by using authentic Himalayan herbs and ingredients.